HiDiHlabs/ovrl.py/docs/source/usage.rst

 .. code-block:: python

    # Detect doublet events (overlapping signals) in the dataset
-   doublet_df = ovrlpy.detect_doublets(
+   doublets = dataset.detect_doublets(
-       integrity,
-       signal,
-       signal_cutoff=4,  # Threshold for signal strength
+       min_signal=4,  # threshold for signal strength
-       integrity_sigma=1  # Controls the coherence of the signals )
+       integrity_sigma=1,  # controls the coherence of the signals )

-   # Display the detected doublets
-   doublet_df.head()
+   doublets.head()

 6. 3D Visualization of a Doublet Event
 ______________________________________

-Visualize a specific overlap event (doublet) in 3D to see how it looks in the tissue.
+Visualize a specific overlap event (doublet) to see how it looks in the tissue.

 .. code-block:: python

-   # Parameters for 3D visualization
+   # Parameters for the visualization
    window_size = 60  # Size of the visualization window around the doublet
    doublet_to_show = 0  # Index of the doublet to visualize

-   # Get the coordinates of the doublet event
+   # Coordinates of the doublet event
-   x, y = doublet_df.loc[doublet_to_show, ["x", "y"]]
+   x, y = doublets["x", "y"].row(doublet_to_show)

    # Plot the doublet event with 3D visualization
-   _ = ovrlpy.plot_region_of_interest(
-      x, y,
+   fig = ovrlpy.plot_region_of_interest(dataset, x, y, window_size=window_size)
-      coordinate_df,
-      visualizer,
-      signal_integrity,
-      signal_strength,
-      window_size=window_size,
-   )

-This visualization shows a 3D representation of the spatial overlap event, giving more insight into the structure and coherence of the signals.
+This visualization shows a top/bottom/side representation of the spatial overlap event, giving more insight into the structure and coherence of the signals.